simonswain/straw/README.md

 infrastructure, for example having data pipe in to an Express server for publishing out via socket.io.

-StatsD support is included out of the box, giving you visibility of activity across a topology.

 ## Installing

     $ npm install straw